zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment)).
 It's important that Activity Auditing is enabled on your target database, and that you have permissions in Oracle Cloud Infrastructure Identity and Access Management (IAM) to use the Activity Auditing feature in Oracle Data Safe.
-- Registered your Autonomous Database with Oracle Data Safe and loaded sample data into it (see [Register an Autonomous Database](?lab=register-autonomous-database))
+- Registered your Autonomous Database with Oracle Data Safe and loaded sample data into it (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
 - Accessed Security Center